AdnanBayu/flutter-code-of-basic-landing-page-flutter/README.md

-# portfolio_web
+# Flutter Code of Basic-Responsive-Landing-Page-Flutter

-A new Flutter project.
+This is the flutter code of other repositories (https://github.com/AdnanBayu/basic-responsive-landing-page-flutter).

 ## Getting Started